cseanburns/geo-titles/manuscript/title-manuscript.md

 [@united_nations_human_2023],
-a compound index that measures a nation's level of health, education, and standard of living, in order to identify more nuanced patterns, like language and geographical bias in the peer review process.
+a compound index that measures a nation's level of health, education, and standard of living, in order to identify more nuanced geographic patterns.
 We follow @burns_language_2017 in using the HDI to ask the following questions for the current study: